Most people who get started with Location Rebel elect to start with some sort of freelance work in their quest towards building a lifestyle business.

 Do you specialize in a specific industry?
 Are you the premier content writer for the golf industry?

-Is it brand and personality?
+Is there a brand and personality?
 Do you live in some crazy place like Zanzibar and want to build a brand around that?

 Have a hook that sets you and your offering apart from all of the other generic freelancers out there, and you’ll see your bookings and referrals skyrocket.